 \hedit{ We are aware of \rebuttal{three} multiversioning systems based on version lists that reclaim intermediate versions: \rebuttal{GMV~\cite{lu2013generic}}, HANA~\cite{HANAgc} and Steam~\cite{bottcher2019scalable}.
-To determine which versions are safe to reclaim, \rebuttal{all three} systems merge the current version list for an object{} with the list of active timestamps to check for overlap. \rebuttal{The three schemes differ based on when they decide to perform this merging step and how they remove and reclaim version list nodes.} \rebuttal{In GMV, when an update operation sees that memory usage has passed a certain threshold, it iterates through all the version lists to identify obsolete versions.
-Before reclaiming a version, the process has to help other processes that are traversing the version list to ensure that traversals remain wait-free. } HANA uses a background thread to \rebuttal{identify and remove} obsolete versions while Steam scans the entire version list whenever a new version is added.
+To determine which versions are safe to reclaim, \rebuttal{all three} systems merge the current version list for an object{} with the list of active timestamps to check for overlap. \rebuttal{The three schemes differ based on when they decide to perform this merging step and how they remove and reclaim version list nodes.} \rebuttal{In GMV, when an update operation sees that memory usage has passed a certain threshold, it iterates through all the version lists to reclaim versions.
+Before reclaiming a version, it has to help other processes traverse the version list to ensure traversals remain wait-free. } HANA uses a background thread to \rebuttal{identify and reclaim} obsolete versions while Steam scans the entire version list whenever a new version is added to it.
 In \rebuttal{HANA and Steam}, nodes are removed by locking the entire version list, \rebuttal{whereas in GMV, nodes are removed in a lock-free manner by first logically marking a node for deletion, as in Harris's linked list \cite{harris2001pragmatic}.
 If a \op{remove} operation in GMV experiences contention (i.e., fails a CAS), it restarts from the head of the version list.
-None of these three techniques ensure constant-time removal from a version list.} This contrasts with the wait-free, amortized constant-time \op{remove} operation we present in Section~\ref{sec:vlists}. \rebuttal{Both Steam and GMV ensure $O(PM)$ space where $M$ is the amount of space required in an equivalent sequential execution.
+None of these three techniques ensure constant-time removal from a version list.} \rebuttal{Both Steam and GMV ensure $O(PM)$ space where $M$ is the amount of space required in an equivalent sequential execution.